 - Score 560 or higher on the old SAT, Writing section OR score 31 or higher on the SAT Writing and Language Test of the new SAT with Essay

-UCI offers 30 minute walk-in counseling sessions to prospective California Community College transfer students Tuesday through Friday in the Undergraduate Admissions Office, 260 Aldrich Hall.
+UCI offers 30 minute in-person counseling sessions to prospective California Community College transfer students in the Undergraduate Admissions Office, 260 Aldrich Hall.
 Check the Advising Calendar to select your desired advising session in order to meet one-on-one with a counselor.

 UCI’s TAG Program guarantees admission to highly qualified students from all California Community Colleges.
 Admission to most majors at UCI can be guaranteed through TAG if you meet eligibility requirements and complete the online TAG application.